-There were no notifiable flaring events reported by Shell in 2022.
-ExxonMobil reported flaring events in March into April, October and December.
-A unit shutdown by ExxonMobil resulted in unplanned flaring in August, while other flaring events were generally due to maintenance and associated plant restart.
+Shell reported planned shutdown flaring to ground flares from July into August.
+Additionally, there was low-rate unplanned fuel gas flaring to ground flares in October.
+ExxonMobil reported an unplanned unit shutdown in July and a multiple equipment shutdown in December.
+ExxonMobil FEP uses the elevated flare if they are not able to access the ground flare at Shell FNGL or if the composition of the gas is not appropriate for use of the ground flare.
 Flaring may also occur at one facility if the other is unable to process and therefore there is no outlet for a product.
 Steps are taken to reduce the product before the flare is used.
-A new enclosed ground level flare at ExxonMobil is expected to be completed in 2023.
+A new enclosed ground level flare at ExxonMobil was completed in June 2023.

-Air monitoring by SEPA around the Mossmorran and Braefoot Bay facilities, along with other sources of air quality data from Fife Council and INEOS did not indicate any exceedances of air quality standards at ground level from flaring events in 2022.
+Air monitoring by SEPA around the Mossmorran and Braefoot Bay facilities, along with other sources of air quality data from Fife Council and INEOS did not indicate any exceedances of air quality standards at ground level from flaring events in 2023.

-Overall, based on the data available from SEPA for 2022, emissions from the Shell and ExxonMobil facilities at Mossmorran and Braefoot Bay have not resulted in exceedances of the Scottish air quality objectives for the monitored pollutants, indicating that air pollution in the region has not reached levels considered hazardous for the community.
-The group recommends that the AQ EAG continue to review information provided from Fife Council's air quality network, data from SEPA's local monitoring activities and data from INEOS with respect to the Mossmorran and Braefoot Bay facilities in future years.
+Overall, based on the data available from SEPA for 2023, emissions from the Shell and ExxonMobil facilities at Mossmorran and Braefoot Bay have not resulted in exceedances of the Scottish air quality objectives for the monitored pollutants, indicating that air pollution in the region has not reached levels considered hazardous for the community.
+The group recommends that the AQ EAG continue to review information provided from Fife Council's air quality network, from SEPA and data from INEOS with respect to the Mossmorran and Braefoot Bay facilities in future years.

 Fife Council is required to periodically review and assess air quality in its area to ensure air quality standards and objectives for specific pollutants are not exceeded.
 For the Mossmorran and Braefoot Bay facilities, this process includes taking account of the AQ EAG findings.
-Both facilities are also regulated by the Health and Safety Executive (HSE), which ensures health and safety of site staff.
-The HSE also regulate issues concerning the health and safety of people on and off site under the Control of Major Accident Hazard Regulations 2015.
+Both facilities are also regulated by the Health and Safety Executive (HSE), which is responsible for the regulation and enforcement of workplace health, safety and welfare.
+The HSE is also part of the Competent Authority (with relevant environmental agencies), which regulates issues concerning the health and safety of people on and off site under the Control of Major Accident Hazard Regulations 2015.